A study of major English authors in the sixteenth and seventeenth centuries from More to Milton.

 - Learning Outcomes

-- Ability to analyse and appreciate English literature published before 1700
+- The ability to analyse and appreciate English literature published before 1700

 - Knowledge of the cultural and historical context of the English Renaissance